Applying to master’s programmes

 In admission group 2, all applicants are required to have taken either the Graduate Management Admission Test (GMAT) or the Graduate Records Examination (GRE), with the exception of the study option of Yritysjuridiikka (taught in Finnish).

-For additional information on taking the tests and submitting their results, as well as the deadlines, see the web page on GMAT/GRE
+For information on taking the tests and submitting the test scores, as well as the deadlines, see the webpage on GMAT/GRE

 If you are currently an Aalto University student, you should not, as a rule, apply in the master’s admissions to the study options of your current Aalto school or programme.
 If you are not sure whether you need to apply in master’s admissions, please contact your bachelor's programme.

-In the fields of business and technology, an Aalto University student may have only one valid study right towards a given degree.
-If the student accepts a new study right in a master's programme leading to the same degree at Aalto, the old study right will be cancelled.
+At Aalto University, you may have only one valid study right towards a given degree.
+If you accept a new study right in a master's programme leading to the same degree at Aalto, the old study right will be cancelled.
+In addition, if you already have a study right in the interdisciplinary programme International Design Business Management or Creative Sustainability, and you accept a new study right in the same programme leading to a different degree, your old study right will be cancelled.